laravel/docs/passport.md

     php artisan passport:client

-**Multiple Redirects**
+**Redirect URLs**

-If you want to whitelist multiple redirects for your client you can add them as a comma separated list when prompted through the command:
+If you would like to whitelist multiple redirect URLs for your client, you may specify them using a comma-delimited list when prompted for the URL by the `passport:client` command:

     http://example.com/callback,http://examplefoo.com/callback

-Make sure you encode any urls which contain commas.
+> {note} Any URLs which contains commas must be encoded.

 #### JSON API